-In recent years, the Federal Reserve has purchased a significant amount of mortgage-backed securities issued by us, Freddie Mac and Ginnie Mae.
-The Federal Reserve began to taper these purchases in January 2014 and concluded its asset purchase program in October 2014.
-From October 2014 through September 2017, the Federal Reserve maintained a policy of reinvesting principal payments from its holdings of agency debt and agency mortgage-backed securities.
-In October 2017, the Federal Reserve initiated the balance sheet normalization program the Federal Open Market Committee described in June 2017.
-Under this program, the Federal Reserve's securities holdings will be gradually reduced by decreasing, or under certain circumstances, ending, reinvestment of principal payments from those securities.
-We expect the Federal Reserve's balance sheet normalization program likely will result, in the longer term, in increases in mortgage interest rates and a widening of mortgage spreads, which could adversely affect our business volume and reduce demand for our MBS, including the certificates offered by this prospectus, and could adversely affect the price of those securities.
+In recent months, the Federal Reserve has purchased a significant amount of mortgage-backed securities issued by us, Freddie Mac and Ginnie Mae.
+Any change in the Federal Reserve's policy toward the investment in mortgage-backed securities, or possible future sales of mortgage-backed securities by the Federal Reserve, could result in increases in mortgage interest rates, adversely affect our business volume, and reduce demand for our MBS, including the certificates offered by this prospectus, which could adversely affect the price of those securities.